Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: A Continuous-Time RL Algorithm

-where $c_1,c_2,c_3$ are hyperparameters, and $\{c_{1,n}\}$ is an increasing sequence to be specified in Theorem \ref{thm_convergence_and_rate_in_main} below.
-Note here the choice of $K_{\bm\theta,n}$ is specific to the special class of LQ problems under consideration -- it is independent of $n$ as the regret analysis does not rely on the convergence of $\bm\theta_n$.
-For a general problem, $K_{\bm\theta,n}$ needs to be an expanding sequence of sets.
+Note that the definition of $K_{\bm\theta}$ is specific to our special class of LQ problems under consideration -- it is independent of $n$ because the subsequent regret analysis, as it turns out, does not rely on the convergence of $\bm\theta$.
+Importantly, the hyperparameters $c_1, c_2, c_3$ are determined by the specified function approximators ${k}_1(\cdot; \bm\theta)$ and ${k}_3(\cdot; \bm\theta)$, without requiring prior knowledge of the model parameters.
+(Later in our numerical experiments we will simply set $k_1 \equiv 1$ and $k_3\equiv 0$.)